nasa-gibs/worldview/config/default/common/config/metadata/layers/airs/AIRS_L2_Surface_Air_Temperature_Night.md

 Temperature of the air in units of kelvin two meters above sea level.
 Near-surface air temperature is an essential climate variable widely used in studies of meteorology, climate, and environmental health applications.

 #### Image Resolution
-Nominal equatorial image resolution 31.25 km/pixel
+Nominal equatorial image resolution 31.25 km/pixel; imagery displayed in Worldview/Global Imagery Browse Services (GIBS) is 2 km.

 #### Data Product
 Image initially produced with NRT data.
 Science quality image replaces NRT when available.